Meadarsh/LocalLink/README.md

 ## Architecture

-OpenTunnel consists of two components:
+LocalLink consists of two components:

 1. **Server** - Central tunnel server that receives HTTPS traffic and forwards it to clients
 2. **Client** - CLI tool that connects to the server and forwards local traffic